This will depend on:

 loss of, or an increase in, a particular type of use of land.

 If your scheme only requires relatively minor changes to make it acceptable, negotiations may be undertaken to obtain satisfactory amended plans.
-A number of factors influence this judgment although the primary ones are:
+A number of factors influence this judgement although the primary ones are:

 If the proposal is contrary to policy and it is unlikely that negotiations could overcome this or if the scheme is sub-standard (for example owing to density, design or highway reasons), the case officer will progress your application to a determination without conducting negotiations.
 The reasons for refusal will advise the applicant/agent of which issues were considered to be unacceptable.